Enjoy life, Journey Moore Often!

 Caribbean

 The Caribbean should be its own continent.
-It’s a collective of countries and territories all on islands.
-The Caribbean is a very large area.
+It’s a collective of countries and territories all on islands, ecompassing a very large area.
 There are some sixteen different countries.
 The US, UK, Netherlands, and France have fifteen territories.

 It stretches from Cancun (at the west) to the Bermudas (at the northeast) to Trinidad & Tobago at the southeast.
-There are big islands like Cuba, Haiti/Dominican Republic, and there are tiny islands.
+There are big islands like Cuba, Haiti/Dominican Republic, and there are numerous tiny islands with the Bahamas having over 700 in total.

 Having been there for business, NGOs (non-government organizations, typically non-profits), and pleasure, we’ve discovered there’s a lot to see.
 It’s a vacation paradise where there are many opportunities to expand your horizons with a journey.
 From rest and relaxation, to food, history, the water and all it offers, jungle hiking, tropical fruit, and of course, lots of drinking.